 You can also add some seasoned salt to the rim if you want to, but for this recipe, I added into the mix!

 What unique spin on a Caesar cocktail are you most excited to try?
-Let us know in the comments section and be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments below and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.